 Many factors can cause night sweats, and identifying the root issue could be half the battle in getting better sleep.

 Individuals who are overweight may experience night sweats due to their bodies working overtime to regulate temperature and blood pressure.
-Folks come in all shapes and sizes and we’re behind the body positivity movement, however, weight can still cause serious health concerns and may require adjustment to protect our health.
+People come in all shapes and sizes and we’re behind the body positivity movement, however, excess weight can still cause serious health concerns and may require adjustment to protect our health.